croaky/recipient_interceptor/README.md

 # RecipientInterceptor

-RecipientInterceptor is a Ruby gem to help avoid accidentally emailing users from non-production environments.
+RecipientInterceptor is a Ruby gem that helps prevent accidentally emailing your users from non-production environments.

 ```ruby